lucasjoliveau/doc/en/applications/inventory_and_mrp/manufacturing/management/subcontracting.md

 Once the _PO_ is validated (1), a pending receipt is created.
 When the products are received, validate the receipt (2), with the actual quantity received.
-As a result, Odoo does the following things for you:
+As a result, Konvergo ERP does the following things for you:

   * Consumes the respective components at the subcontractor’s location, based on the _BoM_ and your input (3);